Trump's 'Section 232' autos tariff authority runs out of time, experts say

 The move aimed at freeing an American pastor detained in Turkey was challenged by an Transpacific Steel LLC, an importer of Turkish steel, which claimed that, among other things, the move came too late to follow proper procedures laid out in the law.

-The New York-based federal court, which handles appeals of U.S. duty determinations, ruled in Transpacific's favor and said Trump's "expansive view" of his Section 232 powers were "mistaken."
+The New York-based federal court, which handles appeals of US duty determinations, ruled in Transpacific's favour and said Trump's "expansive view" of his Section 232 powers were "mistaken."

 Devin Sykes, a trade lawyer with Akin Gump in Washington, wrote in a note to clients that the case lays the groundwork for future challenges to Section 232 cases.